kvllinz/nutrition-mission/README.md

 ## FAQ

-1. What do you do if your webpage is blank?
+1. My webpage is blank:<br>
 Check if you installed npm and ran `npm run build`.

-2. What do you do if the url is not working?
+2. My url is not working:<br>
 If you're running the application locally, you will have to use `localhost:8080/` or whatever port you are forwarding.

+3. No content on webpage:<br>
+Check your .env file for necessary Spoonacular API Key.